udeaghad/Create-mobile-version/README.md

 # SET UP MOBILE VERSION

 > Description of the project
-The project was done to test the knowledge of linters, HTML, CSS and use of figma
+The project was done to test the knowledge of linters, HTML, CSS and use of figma code
 ## Built With

 - HTML